OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Set the version (for example, 23.02.6) and build Slurm_ RPM packages by::

   export VER=23.02.6
-  rpmbuild -ta slurm-$VER.tar.bz2 --with mysql      # Includes accounting support with the slurm-slurmdbd package
+  rpmbuild -ta slurm-$VER.tar.bz2 --with mysql

 Notes about the ``--with mysql`` option: